astrotars/the-stream-swiftui/README.md

-We'll focus on `ProfileView` to start, since this is where we create messages and view our activity feed.
+We'll focus on `ProfileView` to start since this is where we create messages and view our activity feed.
 We'll need to build a form to create the users status update and a `FeedView` which shows all of our updates which looks like:

 ![](images/empty-profile.png)